PaulmannLighting/apis-saltans/coordinator/README.md

 and returns a response future.
 Awaiting that returned future observes the hardware and protocol
 result:

-- `TransmissionResponse` waits for hardware completion of a ZCL command that has no application-level response.
+- `zb_hw::HwResponse` waits for hardware completion of a ZCL command that has no application-level response.
 - `ZclResponse<T>` waits for hardware completion, then a correlated ZCL frame, and converts that frame to `T`.
 - `ZdpResponse<T>` does the same for a correlated ZDP command.